pydata/pydata-sphinx-theme/docs/user_guide/static_assets.md

    </script>
 ```

-If you're using MyST Markdown, you may also simply directly include any HTML / style / script blocks in your content without using a directive.
+If you're using MyST Markdown, you may also directly include any HTML / style / script blocks in your content without using a directive.

 For example: